Cobordism of nested manifolds: Nested Pontryagin-Thom construction

 \subsection{The classical Pontryagin-Thom construction}

 Let $M$ be a closed $m$-manifold and $k$ an integer with $0\leq k<m$. \begin{definition} For an integer $d\geq0$, a $d$-dimensional {\bf structure} will be a Serre fibration $B\to BO(d)$.
-Recall that, up to homotopy, we can think of any continuous map as a Serre fibration. \end{definition} Fix an $(m-k)$-dimensional structure $\theta\colon B\to BO(m-k)$. \begin{definition} A {\bf $\theta$-submanifold} of $M$ is a closed $k$-submanifold $K$ of $M$ together with the homotopy class of a lift of the classifying map of the normal bundle $\nu_K^M$ of $K$ inside $M$ to $B$:
+Recall that, up to homotopy equivalence, we can think of any continuous map as a Serre fibration. \end{definition} Structures are often used to encode geometric information about manifolds, such as framings.
+See \cref{pt,singcob} for further details.
+Fix an $(m-k)$-dimensional structure $\theta\colon B\to BO(m-k)$. \begin{definition} A {\bf $\theta$-submanifold} of $M$ is a closed $k$-submanifold $K$ of $M$ together with the homotopy class of a lift of the classifying map of the normal bundle $\nu_K^M$ of $K$ inside $M$ to $B$:

 \end{definition} \begin{definition} A {\bf cobordism} between two $\theta$-submanifolds $K$ and $\widetilde{K}$ of $M$ is a compact submanifold $W$ of $M\times[0,1]$, intersecting $M\times\{0,1\}$ transversely, together with a lift of the classifying map of the normal bundle $\nu_W^{M\times[0,1]}$ to $B$, restricting to $K\sqcup\widetilde{K}$ on the boundary: